celineyuwonodiary/celineyuwonodiary.github.io/_posts/2019-12-05-agile-development-scrum.md

 The Agile Methodology is basically iterative development meaning that instead of taking up a year or so and following a full SDLC cycle, a team follows through a certain framework to develop features or programs within a short period of time called a sprint.
 A new sprint begins once the previous one ends and the resulting product of each sprint are finished, usable features.

 While the traditional software development methodology focuses on the end product, agile methodology breaks down the end product into independent features and develop those in iterations.
 This allows for a change in course in development if the product specification changes allowing better accomodation of the customer's needs, hence the term 'agile'.
-In the Agile Methodology, the team focuses on results.
+In the agile methodology, the team focuses on results.

 ### A Framework of Agile: Scrum